rlsu9/energy-data/README.md

 - External (read-only) data access.
 - Data visualization.

+## REST API
+This is work in progress.

+We implement a REST API using [Flask](https://flask.palletsprojects.com/) and [Flask-RESTful](https://flask-restful.readthedocs.io/).
+The code is located in [api](./api/) and calls to external APIs are implemented in [api/external](./api/external/).
+The Flask app is deployed using NGINX + gunicorn, which are detailed in the deployment script below.
+You can also run locally using `gunicorn` directly by executing `gunicorn api:app` in repo root.

+Currently we support:
+- Look up balancing authority based on GPS coordinates (via WattTime API).

 ## Deployment
 Deployment scripts are in [deploy](./deploy).

+### Crawler
-The crawler deployment script ([deploy-crawler.sh](./deploy/deploy-crawler.sh)) copies the entire source tree to a "production" folder and installs the `run-*.sh` files with appropriate schedules via `crontab`.
+The crawler deployment script ([deploy-crawler.sh](./deploy/deploy-crawler.sh)) copies the crawler code and relevant scripts to a "production" folder and installs the `run-*.sh` files with appropriate schedules via `crontab`.
 Currently, we run:
 - [Database backup](./deploy/run-backup.sh) once per day.
 - [Main crawler](./deploy/run-crawler.sh) once every minute.

+### REST API
+The REST API deployment script ([deploy-rest-api.sh](./deploy/deploy-rest-api.sh)) copies the api code to a "production" folder and reloads supervisor, which has been set up to monitor and control the flask app via gunicorn.
+NGINX acts as a proxy to gunicorn.
+The entire setup process is documented in [scripts/setup/install-flask-runtime.sh](./scripts/setup/install-flask-runtime.sh).